VividCortex/angular-recaptcha/README.md

 }
 ```

-This object contains the two values needed to validate the captcha in your server. ```response``` is the response of the user, and ```challenge``` is the identification of the response.
+This object contains the two values needed to validate the captcha in your server. ```response``` is the response of the user, and ```challenge``` is the identification of the captcha that your user resolved.

-To validate this object from your server, you need to use one of the [server side plugins](https://developers.google.com/recaptcha/docs/) or [roll your own](https://developers.google.com/recaptcha/docs/verify).
+To validate this object from your server, you need to use one of the [server side plugins](https://developers.google.com/recaptcha/) or [roll your own](https://developers.google.com/recaptcha/docs/verify).

 Other Parameters